 For SMEs looking to expand into new markets, consider making your supply chain more flexible to avoid having the ‘all eggs in one basket’ scenario when it comes to logistics.
 Because as we have seen with this pandemic, that basket can be easily overturned.
 To increase resilience within the supply chain look into dual sourcing, near-shoring the supplier base, regionalizing, and increasing inventory of critical products to your company.

 Stability also hinges on quality employees that can help you expand.
 However, as a business owner looking to scale up, it can be a difficult process to know who you need and how to properly manage the existing personnel that you already have.
 This is where an international PEO provider can be useful and can allow you to outsource management.

-This can allow you to grow your business internationally by having the PEO provider take over important employee recruitment services and payroll management.
+This can allow you to grow your business internationally by having the PEO provider take over important employee recruitment services and online payroll solutions.
 Working with a PEO ensures that your focus is on making the business stable as it handles all your human resource activities, increasing the overall stability on all fronts as your startup transitions into a scale up business.

 availability of resources

 A common issue with SMEs is capital generation and having the required capital to take on a venture, such as expansion.
 This is where a sturdy business marketing strategy is needed in order to help generate the capital that is needed to scale and sell inventory.
 However, any marketing efforts require an injection of cash, and a pitfall to look out for here is investing too much money into your business marketing strategy.
 Investing too much can potentially leave your business with not enough capital to keep up with inventory requirements, maybe the demand is there, but you can’t fulfill the need.